icerockdev/auth-service/README.md

  - Support persist storage for blacklist by ITokenDataRepository
  - Support event listener for new records in blacklist by IRevokeTokenService and RevokeTokenService impl (Event bus - TokenNotifyBus)

-Full example you can see at sample module
+Sample of usage you can see at RoleBasedTest and SimpleBasedTest

 ## Contributing
 All development (both new features and bug fixes) is performed in the `develop` branch.
 This way `master` always contains the sources of the most recently released version.
 Please send PRs with bug fixes to the `develop` branch.
 Documentation fixes in the markdown files are an exception to this rule.
 They are updated directly in `master`.